Wednesday, May 31, 2023

 Playing With Words

 The process of learning how to read begins long before kindergarten, phonics instruction, and Bob Books.
-Pre-reading skills include: Differentiating
+Playing with words and

 Share